FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/install_overview/silent-install-new/silent-install-properties.md

 <span id="Configur"></span>

-## Configurable database parameters for Clustered <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> deployments
+## Configurable database parameters for Clustered {{< SecureTransport/componentshortname  >}} deployments

 Standard Cluster works with an embedded MariaDB database (or MySQL, only on AIX).
 No additional edits are required.

 Enterprise Cluster (EC) deployments offer the use of external databases which adds some additional steps in performing successful silent installation on all nodes.
-To simplify this process, we can separate the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server deployments apart from the <span class="mc-variable SecureTransport_Variables.st_server_edge variable">SecureTransport Edge</span> deployments.
+To simplify this process, we can separate the {{< SecureTransport/componentshortname  >}} Server deployments apart from the deployments.
 The big difference is in the fact that Server nodes are in EC deployment (using an external database) while Edge nodes are in Standard Cluster deployment (using an embedded database).

 When using external databases (Oracle, MSSQL or PostgreSQL) you must make sure the correct values are added to the respective properties, as listed in the following table: